Apple Hospitality REIT (APLE)

 AI Analysis | Feedback

 Mr. Knight joined the Apple REIT Companies in 2000 and has served as Chief Executive Officer of Apple Hospitality REIT since May 2014.
-He previously served as President of the Company from its inception to March 2020.
-He also served as President of each of the former Apple REIT Companies, except Apple Suites, until they were sold to a third party or merged with the Company.
-Prior to joining the Apple REIT Companies, Mr. Knight worked in web design and served as senior asset manager and director of quality control for Cornerstone Realty Income Trust from 1996 to 1998.
-His father, Glade M. Knight, founded the Company.
+He previously served as President of the Company and each of the former Apple REIT Companies (except Apple Suites), until those entities were sold to a third party or merged with the Company.
+His career at Apple Hospitality REIT and its predecessor entities demonstrates a pattern of managing companies that were involved in strategic portfolio transactions, including sales and mergers.

-Elizabeth Perkins, Senior Vice President and Chief Financial Officer
+Elizabeth S. Perkins, Senior Vice President and Chief Financial Officer

-Mr. Knight joined the Apple REIT Companies in 2005 and has served as President, Real Estate and Investments for Apple Hospitality REIT.
-Prior to this role, he served as Executive Vice President and Chief Investment Officer since May 2014.
+Mr. Knight joined the Apple REIT Companies in 2005 and currently serves as President, Real Estate and Investments.
+He previously served as Executive Vice President and Chief Investment Officer since May 2014 and held various other senior management positions within the Company and its former predecessor Apple REIT Companies.
+He oversees the Company's capital deployment strategies.

 AI Analysis | Feedback

-The key risks to Apple Hospitality REIT (APLE) primarily stem from the inherent cyclicality of the hospitality industry, its financial structure, and operational dependencies:
+The key risks to Apple Hospitality REIT (APLE) primarily revolve around the cyclical nature of the hospitality industry, escalating operational expenses, and the impact of interest rate fluctuations.

 -